Germany Travel Guide

 Dresden

-If there’s any destination in Germany that’s gonna surprise you in the best way possible, it’s Dresden.
+If there’s any destination in Germany that’ll surprise you in the best way possible, it’s Dresden.
 Famous for the WWII firebombing that left it razed to the ground, Dresden pushed forward in the postwar years with a reconstruction project that’s been nothing short of epic.

 One Day in Dresden

-Today, as you wander around its atmospheric Altstadt, it’s hard to believe that a half a century earlier, it was little more than rubble.
-Under the leadership of the DDR, many of the city’s most exquisite old palaces, churches, and grand towers were returned to life, brick-by-brick, creating a skyline that’s nothing short of swoon-worthy.
+The first time I wandered around Dresden’s atmospheric Altstadt, I found it hard to believe that a half-century earlier, it was little more than rubble.
+Under the leadership of the DDR, many of the city’s most exquisite old palaces, churches, and grand towers were restored, brick by brick.
+It resurrected a skyline that, today, is nothing short of swoon-worthy.

-For those who are tired of German old towns (although, trust me, this one’s in a league of its own!), Dresden’s Neustadt provides an interesting counterweight to Altstadt’s elegance.
-It’s chocked full of vintage clothing & record shops, street art, edgy bars, and hip restaurants along with a handful of historical sites worth a peek.
+For those who are tired of German old towns (although, trust me, this one’s in a league of its own), Dresden’s Neustadt provides an interesting counterweight to Altstadt’s elegance.
+It’s chock-full of vintage clothing and record shops, street art, edgy bars, and hip restaurants, along with a handful of historical sites worth a peek.

 Ready to start planning a trip to Dresden?
 Here are some helpful resources: